Progressive Domain Adaptation with Contrastive Learning for Object Detection in the Satellite Imagery

-\textbf{Performance Measures} Precision $P$, Recall $R$, $F1$ and mean precision $mAP$ scores are computed in Eq.~\ref{eq:metric} and Eq.~\ref{eq:AP}.
-True positives $TP$ are outcomes that the model predicted correctly, false positives $FP$ are outcomes model missed, and true negatives $TN$ are outcomes model erroneously predicted.
-All of these metrics were calculated on the basis of an IOU of 0.5: 0.95 and the number of proposals per image was set to 256.
-Precision $P$ measures the fraction of relevant occurrences among recovered instances, and recall $R$ is the fraction of objects that the model correctly identified among all relevant instances.
-The $F1$ score provides a single measure on how well the model performs when given a class imbalance dataset, and mAP is computed as shown in Eq.~\ref{eq:AP}, where $n$ is the number of classes in the test set and $AP(k)$ is the Average Precision (AP) of class $k$ in the test set.
+We use Average Precision ($AP$), and Average Precision ($mAP$) to evaluate and compare the models.
+The precision ($P$), recall ($R$), F1 score ($F1$), and Mean Average Precision ($mAP$) are computed using Eq. \ref{eq:metric} and \ref{eq:AP}.
+True positives ($TP$) are instances correctly predicted by the model, false positives ($FP$) are instances missed by the model, and true negatives ($TN$) are instances incorrectly predicted by the model.
+We use an IOU threshold of 0.5 for all experiments, and the number of proposals per image is 256.
+Precision ($P$) represents the fraction of relevant instances recovered by the model, while recall ($R$) measures the fraction of relevant instances correctly identified by the model among all relevant instances.

+The $F1$ score provides a single measure of the model's performance when given a class imbalance dataset.
+The mAP is calculated as shown in Eq.~\ref{eq:AP}, where $n$ is the number of classes in the test set, and $AP(k)$ is the Average Precision (AP) of class $k$ in the test set.
 Here, AP is the weighted sum of precision at each threshold ($n$ is the number of thresholds), and the weight is the increase in recall (Eq.~\ref{eq:AP}).